Concern grows for American detainees in Russian jails - NewsBreak

 Concern grows for American detainees in Russian jails

-( NewsNation ) — With Russian attacks on Ukraine remaining as severe as they were when the war first started weeks ago, economic sanctions crippling the Russian economy, and no end in sight in either case, the situation is getting more dire for Americans detained in Russia.
+( NewsNation ) — With Russian attacks on Ukraine remaining as severe as they were when the war first started weeks ago, economic sanctions crippling the Russian economy, and no end in sight in either case, the situation is becoming dire for Americans detained in Russia.

 As the war in Ukraine intensifies, analysts say Russian officials see these American detainees as potential bargaining chips they can use with the West.